What are ciliopathies?

 Impact

-- Breathing problems are due to cerebral mis-regulation rather than to primary problems in the respiratory tract and these can lead to death.
+• Breathing problems are due to cerebral mis-regulation rather than to primary problems in the respiratory tract.
+Newborn babies sometimes require a tracheostomy to help with breathing difficulties.

 Find out more